shrawankansi/Shopify-Clone/README.md

 Home page
-In this project i use only html, Tailwind CSS
+In this project i use only html, Tailwind CSS, javaScript.